Five takeaways from antitrust lawsuit against Google

 Fire OS, Amazon’s customized operating system, is still used on products like Amazon’s Fire tablets.

-Easy access to Google causes consumer harm, lawsuit says
+Easy access to Google allegedly causes consumer harm

 The lawsuit goes into why consumers, who are presumably getting answers to their Googled questions without much thought, should care about its business practices.
 The government points out what it says are some potential ways they are being harmed.
 For example, if you always accept Google as your default browser, you are also accepting its controversial privacy approaches, such as the way it collects and uses user data.

-“American consumers are forced to accept Google’s policies, privacy practices, and use of personal data; and new companies with innovative business models cannot emerge from Google’s long shadow,” says the filing.
+“American consumers are forced to accept Google’s policies, privacy practices, and use of personal data; and new companies with innovative business models cannot emerge from Google’s long shadow,” the filing says.

 Having the dominant search engine also means Google can reduce the quality of search services.
-An example the lawsuit gives of innovation happening, but not reaching many consumers, is DuckDuckGo.
-It has a subscription based search option, which doesn’t rely on advertising.
-Google is already everywhere, argues the lawsuit, and a court order is needed to make room for other options.
+An example the lawsuit gives of innovation happening but not reaching many consumers is DuckDuckGo.
+It has a subscription-based search option, which doesn’t rely on advertising.
+Google is already everywhere, the lawsuit says, and a court order is needed to make room for other options.

 The government is worried about how we’ll search in the future

 The lawsuit primarily focuses on the dominant way Google is used now: for typing search terms into a smartphone or computer.
-But the DOJ is worried about a possible future monopoly on how people will search in the years to come and what Google’s advantages will be.
+But the Justice Department is worried about a possible future monopoly on how people will search in the years to come and what Google’s advantages will be.

-It names smartwatches, TVs and connected cars, but voice searches are one of the fastest growing search areas right now.
+It names smartwatches, TVs and connected cars, but voice searches are one of the fastest-growing search areas right now.
 Most people are familiar with Amazon’s Alexa’s voice-assistant, which lets you ask questions instead of typing them in.
 Amazon is still the market leader in the smart speaker market, followed by Google with Apple trailing in third place.
-But those voice assistants are gaining users outside of speakers.
-Google’s Assistant, for example, is already built into other products like Android and smartwatches as the default voice interface.
+But those voice assistants are gaining users outside speakers.
+Google’s Assistant, for example, is already built into other products such as Android and smartwatches as the default voice interface.

 “Google is positioning itself to control these emerging channels for search distribution, excluding new and established rivals,” says the filing.